FileWave Client

 At Model Update

-1. Next inventory interval is hit
+1. The inventory interval is reached (default: 24 hours).

 Executing a Client-Side Script-Based Verification